 Generally, yes.
 Each AITC is responsible for reviewing and prioritizing the applications that it receives.
-All AITCs have agreed to use the same application process and apply the same broad evaluation criteria.
+All AITCs have agreed to use the same application process and apply the same broad evaluation criteria, which can be viewed in our Applicant Resources section.
 An AITC, at its discretion, may request supplemental materials or an interview as part of its overall evaluation.

 AITCs will assign their reviewers to score each application and provide written comments.
-Any potential conflicts of interest that might arise during the review process are managed consistent with the NIH rules for peer review of all types of grants programs.
+Any potential conflicts of interest that might arise during the review process are managed in consistence with the NIH rules for peer review of all types of grants programs.

 Minimum viable products or technology solutions with prototypes are within scope.
-Awardees have access to the AITC core facilities to conduct usability testing or lab-based assessments of solution transfer in home or care settings.
+In consultation with the AITC, pilot awardees may access AITC core facilities to conduct usability testing or lab-based assessments of solution transfer in home or care settings.

 Application feedback is available on the applicant user’s account at https://aitc.a2pilotawards.ai.
 Once you are logged into your account, you can view your application feedback by clicking the “Activities” tab to the right of your application’s “Profile” tab.